-I've birded for about 25 years, and am familiar with a number of hotspots on the Dartmouth side of Halifax Harbour.
-Teaching in a local university provides me with lots flexibility in the May-August period, when our migrants arrive, breed, or pass through.
-I've benefited from local guides (volunteer and professional) around the world, and would like to help others appreciate our local avian fauna and natural beauty.
+I’m not an expert birder, but I enjoy birding and sharing our local landscape with others.
+I've birded for over 30 years, and am familiar with a number of relaxing places to walk and bird on the Dartmouth side of Halifax Harbour.
+Retired from teaching in a local university, I have great flexibility in the May-August period, when our migrants arrive, breed, or pass through.
+Having benefited from local birding guides (volunteer and professional) around the world, I would like to help others appreciate our local avian fauna and natural beauty.

 The Annapolis Valley has numerous birding areas, including the shorebird concentration at Grand Pre in Fall, several provincial parks with varied habitat, and is not too far from the migrant hotspots at Brier Island, Cape Sable Island etc.